britive/access-broker-examples/EC2/Linux/addLocalUser/README.md

 ### 3. `ec2-ssh-user.sh`
 Shell script that:
-- Reads user information and intent from environment variables (`BRITIVE_*`).
-- Uses `aws ssm send-command` to run either `addSSHKey` or `removeSSHKey` on the target EC2 instance.
-- Integrates with the Britive platform’s checkout/checkin workflows.
+- Generates an SSH key pair locally.
+- Sends the public key to the EC2 instance via the `addSSHKey` SSM document.
+- If the operation is successful, prints the private key for the session.
+- Handles removal of user via `removeSSHKey`.

 ## 🚀 Usage

-### Prermission Variables Required on Britive
+### Permission Variables Required on Britive

 | Variable           | Purpose                             |
 |--------------------|--------------------------------------|